Xenocide (video game): Gameplay

 Levels consists of 3 differing modes of game play: driving a hovercraft (front-view), jetpack flying and scuba-dive swimming (side-view), and walking through a bio-lab (top-view).
 Weapon and power-up capsules can be collected and used throughout the game.
 The goal is to collect 5 bombs and then set them off, destroying the moon.
 The sequence is then repeated for the remaining moons.
-The game consists of 12 levels in total (4 per moon) and repeat with each new moon, baring some minor visual differences and new enemies.
+The game consists of 12 levels in total (4 per moon) and repeat with each new moon, barring some minor visual differences and new enemies.
 The game is won when all 3 moons have been destroyed thus saving the planet.

 Hovercraft level

 The player starts by piloting a hovercraft, which floats just above the surface of the barren moon using Anti-Gravity Pads.
 A first-person view of the craft's windshield is shown.
 The object is to follow a road, while collecting as many canisters as possible (which determine ammunition capacity for next level).
 The player must avoid collisions with rocks and alien bug lifeforms, which either damage the player's vehicle or splatter on the player's windshield impairing visibility.
 Weapons include a limited number of missiles and fireballs, and one nuclear bomb, to help clear a path.
 The craft has a limited amount of fuel, and the player must find the docking port before running out to advance to the underground levels.